 Safe Browsing API

-Google wants to make Android spam free.
-Hence, with Safe Browsing API, apps will be able to detect malicious addresses and alert users.
-There isn’t much known on how this will work but we should know more in the coming weeks.
+Google wants to make Android spam-free.
+Hence, with the Safe Browsing API, apps will be able to detect malicious addresses and alert users.

 Some elements like the navigation bar will change their colour according to the backdrop wallpaper.
 They will either turn light or dark.